ianrenton/ianrenton.com/_usv01/2023-03-11-usv-01-redesign-with-beaglebone-blue.markdown

 ## Electronics & Mounting

 It turns out that there just aren't any cases for the Beaglebone Blue out there&mdash;[at one point there was one](https://in.rsdelivers.com/product/designspark/cbbblue-clr/designspark-case-for-beaglebone-blue-blue/1442599), but they're now impossible to get hold of.
-For the first part of the redesign, I bought a case for the Beaglebone Black (of which there are many) and cut holes out of it to suit.
-(For a future upgrade, I may build something neater myself.)
+For the initial prototype of the redesign, I bought a case for the Beaglebone Black (of which there are many) and cut holes out of it to suit.
+(However, if you're following along at home, you may want to skip this step as I later found it almost impossible to fit the Beaglebone into the boat with the case on, and eventually removed it.)

 At least the board still fitted neatly in the lower half of the case: